tylertitsworth/know-its-off/README.md

 The Know It's Off Capstone Project Web Interface Development Branch is primarily used for creating new features for the production branch.

 ## Requirements
+- Any Linux Distrobution, preferably a VM like [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-- A minimum of Python 3.8 should be installed on the system, please update pip with ```python3 -m pip install --upgrade pip```.
+- A minimum of Python 3.8 should be installed on the system, update pip with ```python3 -m pip install --upgrade pip```.

 - The Yarn Package Manager must be installed, make sure you are manually installing the Alternatives section found on the [Yarn](https://classic.yarnpkg.com/en/docs/install/#windows-stable) site.